resource-watch/slate/source/includes/api/_graph.md

 This endpoint lets API users discover concepts that have relationships in common with the list of concepts provided.
 You can use the GET version of the endpoint, providing the list of concepts as a comma-separated string query string parameter.
 Alternatively, you can use the POST version and provide the list of concepts in the `concepts` index of the POST request body.

-If successful, the response will have status 200 OK, containing a list of elements in the `data` index, each containing the information about one graph concept.
+If successful, the response will have status 200 OK, containing a list of elements in the `data` index, each containing the information about one concept.
 Check out the [Graph concept reference](#graph-concept-reference) for details on each of the fields of the returned response.

 ### Filters

-> Filtering inferred graph concepts by application:
+> Filtering inferred concepts by application:

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/graph/query/concepts-inferred?application=gfw